aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 Notice: you can find the correct host and bind address from the web interface.
 4. Now, if you refresh the master web interface, you should be able to see one worker node.
 ![Spark master with one slave/worker node](images/spark-master-one-slave.png)
 5. Now, go back to your program and run the JAR file using the same `spark-submit` command that you had earlier.
-(Q) Do you think it will use your local cluster?
+(Q1) Do you think it will use your local cluster?
 Why or why not?
 Hint: To find out, check the [web interface](http://localhost:8080) and observe any new applications that get listed.
 6. To use the pseudo-cluster that we just started, change the following line in your code to look as follows.
 ```java
 JavaSparkContext spark = new JavaSparkContext("spark://127.0.0.1:7077", "CS167-Lab4");
 ```
 7. Now, run your program from command line as you did before.
 Make sure to run it from WSL.
-(Q) Does the application use the cluster that you started?
+(Q2) Does the application use the cluster that you started?
 How did you find out?

 ### V. Make the Application Portable
 We do not want to change the code every time we switch between local and cluster mode.